MGX-metagenomics/pipelines/README.md

  - Author: Pipeline maintainer
  - URL: Web site with additional pipeline information
  - Version: Pipeline version
- - File: Conveyor-based pipeline implementation
+ - File: Conveyor workflow for read-based analysis
+ - File2: Conveyor workflow for gene annotation

 All pipelines should use 0-based coordinates when creating sequence observations.